 - see the Spanish Steps

-- see the Pope at St Mark` Square (every Wednesday morning when the Pope is in Rome)
+- see the Pope at St Peter`s Square in the Vatican (every Wednesday morning when the Pope is in Rome)

 - admire St Peter`s Basilica (the main floor)